jae0/bio.snowcrab/inst/markdown/06_fishery_model_summary.md

 #| fig-dpi: 144
 #| fig-height: 4
 #| fig.show: hold
-#| fig-cap: "Fishable, posterior mean modelled biomass (post-fishery; kt) are shown in dark orange.
-Light orange are posterior samples of modelled biomass (post-fishery; kt) to illustrate the variability of the predictions.
-The biomass index (post-fishery, except prior to 2004) after model adjustment by the model catchability coefficient is in gray."
+#| fig-cap: "Fishable, posterior mean modelled biomass (kt) are shown in dark orange.
+Light orange are posterior samples of modelled biomass (kt) to illustrate the variability of the predictions.
+The biomass index  after model adjustment by the model catchability coefficient is in gray."
 #| fig-subcap:
 #|   - "N-ENS"
 #|   - "S-ENS"